ValV/Directorium/README.md

 ![Directorium print view](resources/directorium-print-view.png)

-> You can select another printer device in the dropdown list in the middle (initialy it is system default printer)
+> You can select another printer device in the dropdown list in the middle (initialy it is system default printer).

 > Button between printer selection list and close button allow you to configure selected printer.